srilekhaJagadish/DevOps/README.md

-Developers can best utilize the CI/CD/CD process by leveraging on Open Source tooling (e.g., Jenkins, GIT, and Bamboo from Atalassian), or AWS services (e.g., Code Deploy) that automates various integration, deployment, and release management tasks.” - Mark Snodgrass
+Developers can best utilize the CI/CD/CD process by leveraging on Open Source tooling (e.g., Jenkins, GIT, and Bamboo from Atalassian), or AWS services (e.g., Code Deploy) that automates various integration, deployment, and release management tasks.” - Mark Snodgrass Managing Director of Hararei, Inc., an IT consultancy firm with specialties in Cloud, Cybersecurity, Agile, DevOps, Transformation Change/People and Process.
+Mark’s expertise is in Cloud, IT Security, Storage, Virtualization and Infrastructure.
+He held leadership positions with ADP, Merrill Lynch and Accenture and was a technology advisory board member (Google, IBM).